-EDUC 255 TEACHING ARABIC AT THE INTERMEDIATE LEVEL
+EDUC 255 TEACHING ARABIC AT THE INTERMEDIATE LEVEL 3.0: 3 cr.
+A

 This course intends to introduce students to the major concepts tackled in the national curriculum for the Arabic language, and literature both the oral and written skill, specifically at the intermediate level.
 Another aim is to develop the didactic skills related to the teaching of this discipline.
 Students will learn to recognize how concepts related to the discipline are developmentally constructed in learners' minds.
 They will be able to choose the strategies and tools to facilitate this construction.
 Methodologically the course exposes students to educational problems related to the discipline and encourages them to propose hypothetical solutions.
 Students will be asked to observe classes, and to prepare and give model lesson plans in preparation for the practicum courses.
-Pre-requisite: EDUC 213/ 217
+(TD Level)